 WannaCry ransomware: How it works and how to protect yourself

 A significant number of organisations have been affected by a virulent new ransomware variant, Wanna, which is also known by a number of alias names including WanaCrypt0r.

 We have a range of resources to help our partners stay protected from this attack.
-Please check them out and reach out if you think you need more protection for your team and your data.
+Please reach out if you think you need more protection for your team and your data from crypto-ransomware.

 Sophos Intercept X, Sophos Exploit Prevention (EXP), and Sophos Server Protection Advanced customers have protected proactively against Wanna ransomware from the first instance.
 Watch Intercept X in action against Wanna.